Vaping

 BCCDC provides health promotion and prevention services, and diagnostic and treatment services to reduce communicable and chronic disease, preventable injury and environmental health risks.
 BCCDC also provides analytical and policy support to government and health authorities.

-The British Columbia Lung Association supports research to find cures to lung diseases.
-The Association runs programs to keep kids off tobacco and e-cigarettes and advocates for laws that protect the air we all breathe.
-They provide vaping prevention toolkits.
+The BC Lung Foundation supports research to find cures to lung diseases.
+The Foundation runs programs to keep kids off tobacco and e-cigarettes and advocates for laws that protect the air we all breathe.
+They also provide vaping health education toolkits for parents and teachers.